SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    the ability to return ``nil`` from a method that would otherwise return an object, with ``nil`` meaning “the absence of a valid object.”
-   However, this only works for objects --- it doesn't work for structs, basic C types, or enumeration values.
+   However, this only works for objects --- it doesn't work for structures, basic C types, or enumeration values.
    For these types,
    Objective-C methods typically return a special value (such as ``NSNotFound``) to indicate the absence of a value.